Just a quiet weekend… it was a lovely Friday evening so although exhausted I needed to go-a-sketching….

-A very quick and distracted sketch of a real construction in the shed by a 4 year old boy this morning.
-He certainly doesn’t need expensive plastic toys – a few timber pieces and a hammer and a HUGE imagination keeps him happy for hours!
+A very quick and distracted sketch of a real construction in the shed by a 4-year-old boy this morning.
+He certainly doesn’t need expensive plastic toys – a few timber pieces and a hammer and a HUGE imagination keep him happy for hours!

 Art supplies and detour on the way home